-I’ve written and spoken many times about my own devastating diagnosis of the auto-immune condtion RA (Rheumatoid Arthritis).
+My delight is all the sweeter as I am not a fitness freak at all and in fact had the devastating diagnosis of the auto-immune condtion RA (Rheumatoid Arthritis) some 20 years ago.
 My immune system literally shut down from the age of 17 – inflaming all my internal organs, blood system and joints – with the cells around my joints literally attacking themselves.

 Over the years, thanks to a fantastic team of Rheumatologists, some pretty serious medications (including chemotherapy and even gold injections), the brilliant work of several surgeons and the love and care of my family/ friends, I got my life back.

 I still have bad days (especially if I am stressed or over-worked) I still have a lot fun but it has to be in moderation!
 I do work incredibly hard to keep a balance between between living the normal life of a fun-loving, young, single woman and that of someone who has to watch I don’t over-do things.

 This is where yoga and Bikram yoga in particular comes in.
 I trained as a Holistic Therapist (please read my story about this here) some years back and it inspired me to do a course in meditation and yoga too – both fantastically de-stressing and the yoga not at all damaging to my joints.

 However, I have now become real advocate of Bikram yoga – a specialised form of ‘hot yoga’ which you do in a heated studio (yes it’s very hot – 105 degrees).
 It is not physical in the sense of running, gym work or aerobics (which can also wreak damage on your joints) but it is cardio and toning, and just incredibly destressing and cleansing (yes, you sweat buckets!!!).